le0kar0ub1/ParadigmShift/deploy/README.md

 `pip install --upgrade pip && pip install --user aws-sam-cli`

+The repository depend of personnal git submodule(s).
+The deployment script update them at each run.

 ## About

 All the created resource will match the following template name: "paradigmshift-${SUB-UTILITY}".
 Where ${SUB-UTILITY} is the sub-resource or the use-case in the project.